GoogleCloudPlatform/berglas/README.md

 you can run these commands from [Cloud Shell][cloud-shell], which has the SDK and other popular tools pre-installed.

+    If you are running from your local machine, you also need Default Application Credentials:

+    ```text
+    gcloud auth application-default login
+    ```

+    This will open a web browser and prompt for a login to your Google account.
+    On headless devices, you will need to create a service account.
+For more information, please see the [aithentication](#authentication) section.

 1. Install the `berglas` CLI using **one** of the following methods:

     - Install a pre-compiled binary for your operating system: